 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU taxonomy1?

 □ Yes:

 🗆 In fossil gas In nuclear energy

 🗵 No

-objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+environmental objective. activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.